genevate/style_guides/communication/email.md

 # Email Styles

 - Use [basic communication](basic.md) styles.
-- Practice [Inbox Zero](http://inboxzero.com).
-Keep the inbox at zero messages after checking for new updates.
+- Practice [Inbox Zero](https://whatis.techtarget.com/definition/inbox-zero).
+Get to zero messages after checking for new updates.
 - [Get Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
 Check, at most, three times a day (morning, noon, night).
 Completely exit out of the program when done.
 - Avoid filters.
 If you find yourself setting up filters to deal with spam or automated messages, be